afarago/arduino-ComputhermQThermostatController/readme.md

 # ComputhermQThermostat Arduino controller

-This is an ESPHome custom component which allows you to control a Computherm/Delta Q7RF/Q8RF receiver equiped furnace using a TI CC1101 transceiver module.
-This component defines a switch platform for state toggling and a service for pairing.
+This is an Arduino D1 Mini project which allows you to control a Computherm Q7RF/Q8RF receiver equiped using a RFM117W transmitter and RFM217W receiver module.

-based on the work of denxhun, flogi, nistvan86 by Attila Farago, 2021
+by Attila Farago, 2021 based on the work of denxhun, flogi, nistvan86

 **Use this project at your own risk.
 Reporting and/or fixing issues is always welcome.**